oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

     ![](./images/add-api02.png "add-apikey")

 4. Once you ‘Add’ the API Key, a new popup will appear saying “Configuration File Preview”.
-Copy the contents of the file and paste the file into your on-prem environment/Compute instance
+Copy the contents of the file, save it in a notepad, and click 'Close' afterwards to exit out of the Configuration File Preview

     ![](./images/add-config1.png "copy-config")

+## Task 2: Setup the "config" file in the Compute/on-prem

+1. Login to your Compute/on-prem instance and paste the 'Configuration File Preview' contents in a ".oci" directory, into your on-prem environment/Compute instance

     ```bash
     <copy>cd</copy>